 Upon finalization of the budget proposal, the City Council will hold a public hearing, and subsequently adopt by Ordinance the final budget as amended.
 State law requires at least 60 percent of the members of the governing body to vote in favor of an ordinance setting a property tax rate that exceeds the effective tax rate.
+In practical terms, that means five of the seven members must vote in favor of the tax rate.
 The budget shall be finally adopted not later than the final day of the last month of the fiscal year.
 The budget will be effective for the fiscal year beginning October 1st.